-We need to increase the maximum execution time of each script in seconds, maximum input time, maximum size of POST data and maximum allowed size for file uploads.
+We need to increase the maximum execution time of each script in seconds, the maximum input time, the maximum size of POST data, and the maximum allowed size for file uploads.

 - This will open a text document, press Ctrl + F to search and write ‘max’ without the quotes and press enter.

-- Next click on “Find Next” until you reach maximum size of POST data and change post_max_size=2M to post_max_size=200M
+- Next, click on “Find Next” until you reach the maximum size of POST data and change post_max_size=2M to post_max_size=200M

 - Save the document and restart the server for the changes to take effect.